-It can be tempting to over smoke when you are first starting, you might worry that it won’t work out as you planned, or there’s not enough smoke for a big cut of meat, perhaps you are worried about getting it perfect, concerned about the flavor.
+It can be tempting to oversmoke when you are first starting, you might worry that it won’t work out as you planned, or there’s not enough smoke for a big cut of meat, perhaps you are worried about getting it perfect, or concerned about the flavor.

-While it can be difficult when you are doing your first smokes, you need to be patient and just leave it be, let the smoke do its job on its own.
+While it can be difficult when you are having your first smoke, you need to be patient and just leave it be, let the smoke do its job on its own.
 You do not need to go crazy or overboard, the meat itself will provide you with the majority of your flavor.

 You should avoid not smoking it for any longer than half of the cooking time, so if you wrap it the best time for wrapping is for ⅓ of the cook.
 If you use a heavy wood like mesquite you might want to wrap for even less time.

 But do not try and oversmoke for the sake of doing so, or for the flavor, the flavor is already there.